 Do not adjust the steering column while driving.
 Adjusting the steering column while driving or driving with the steering column unlocked, could cause the driver to lose control of the vehicle.
-Be sure the steering column is locked before driving your vehicle.
 Failure to follow this warning may result in serious injury or death.